openhab/openhab-addons/bundles/org.openhab.binding.guntamatic/README.md

 ## Your feedback is required

 The Guntamatic Binding was developed and tested using Guntamatic Biostar 15kW Pellets Heating System, running Firmware 3.2d.
-Please provide feedback (👍 as well as 👎) when using the binding for other Guntamatic Heating Systems.
+Please provide feedback (👍 as well as 👎) when using the Binding for other Guntamatic Heating Systems.

 Forum topic for feedback:
  - [openHAB community #128451](https://community.openhab.org/t/guntamatic-new-binding-for-guntamatic-heating-systems-biostar-powerchip-powercorn-biocom-pro-therm/128451 "openHAB community #128451")